cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 ## Self-healing

-If the failed pod is a standby, the pod is removed from the `-r` service.
+If the failed pod is a standby, the pod is removed from the `-r` service and from the `-ro` service.
 The pod is then restarted using its PVC if available; otherwise, a new pod will be created from a backup of the current primary.
-The pod will be added again to the `-r` service when ready.
+The pod will be added again to the `-r` service and to the `-ro` service when ready.

 If the failed pod is the primary, the operator will promote the active pod with status ready and the lowest replication lag, then point the `-rw`service to it.
-The failed pod will be removed from the `-r` service.
+The failed pod will be removed from the `-r` service and from the `-ro` service.
 Other standbys will start replicating from the new primary.
 The former primary will use `pg_rewind` to synchronize itself with the new one if its PVC is available; otherwise, a new standby will be created from a backup of the